rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 ## Setup Alloy

-To install [alloy](https://github.com/alloy-rs/alloy) run the following command in the root directory of the project:
+To install [Alloy](https://github.com/alloy-rs/alloy) run the following command below in the root directory of the project:

 ```bash
 cd rootstock-rs
 cargo add alloy --git https://github.com/alloy-rs/alloy
 ```

-Find more about alloy setup using meta crate [here](https://alloy.rs/getting-started/installation.html)
+Find more about Alloy setup using meta crate [here](https://alloy.rs/getting-started/installation.html)

 > Note: All the dependencies required are mentioned in the `.toml` file below.
 Copy and paste into the `cargo.toml` file.